A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics

-There are different classical models that are used to describe magnetic hysteresis \cite{Bertotti1998Hysteresis,liorzou2000macroscopic}.
-Perhaps, the most popular of them is that of Stoner-Wohlfarth (SW) \cite{stoner1948mechanism,tannous2008stoner}.
+Different classical models are used to describe magnetic hysteresis \cite{Bertotti1998Hysteresis,liorzou2000macroscopic}.
+Possibly, the most popular one is that of Stoner-Wohlfarth (SW) \cite{stoner1948mechanism,tannous2008stoner}.
 This model is relatively simple to evaluate numerically, allowing easy comparison with experimental results.
-However, the model includes an important number of approximations.
+However, the SW model assumes an important number of approximations.
 Among them, it is considered that the material behaves as a single magnetic domain.
-This is known as the macrospin approximation, which implies that below a certain length scale, typically on the order a few nanometers, the internal structure of the material is neglected.
+This is known as the macrospin approximation, which implies that below a certain length scale, typically on the order of a few nanometers, the internal structure of the material is neglected.
 In the SW model the Hamiltonian is the sum of a Zeeman term and an uniaxial anisotropy term.
-Hysteretic behavior arises as a consequence of a simple zero-temperature dynamic protocol: as the external field varies with time, the magnetization can either change continuously while the system remains at an energy minimum, or it can jump abruptly to another value when that minimum becomes unstable.
-In addition, although in the original model thermal fluctuations were not considered, further approaches have attempted to incorporate temperature effects \cite{lanci2003introduction}.
-Fortunately, micromagnetic simulations allow to overcome many of these limitations \cite{Bertotti-Mayergoyz-Serpico2008,behbahani2020coarse}.
-Thus, it is possible to study a system made up of a large number of interacting macrospins with a Hamiltonian including any complex energetic term.
-In particular, the equilibrium or nonequilibrium magnetization dynamics of such model can be calculated by numerically solving the phenomenological stochastic Landau-Lifshitz-Gilbert (sLLG) equation \cite{Brown1963-sLLG}.
-From {\it first principles} it can be demonstrated that this same theoretical framework is valid to carry out atomistic spin dynamic (ASD) simulations \cite{evans2014atomistic,Atomistic-Spin-Dynamics-book}.
-This simulation method has been successfully applied to the modeling of hysteresis loops \cite{bottcher2011atomistic,alzate2019optimal,westmoreland2020atomistic,jenkins2021atomistic}.
-Another alternative to include temperature effects in hysteresis loops is to use Metropolis Monte Carlo (MC) simulations for a fixed lattice \cite{tajiri2018effect,essajai2019shape}.
+Hysteretic behavior arises as a consequence of a simple zero-temperature dynamic protocol: as the external field varies in time, the magnetization can either change continuously while the system remains at an energy minimum, or it can jump abruptly to another value when that minimum becomes unstable.
+Usually the SW model is employed to compare with experiments for a large collection of randomly oriented NP, and obtain relevant physical quantities \cite{ibusuki2001magnetic}.
+In addition, although in the original SW model thermal fluctuations were not considered, further approaches have attempted to incorporate temperature effects \cite{lanci2003introduction}.